 Today, more than two years after the flood, the people of Lake St. Martin First Nation are still without a land base.

 It didn't have to be like this.
 As the documentary film, “Flooding Hope: The Lake St. Martin Story” shows, the community designed and proposed a development plan for a sustainable “higher ground community” that would not be at risk of any future flooding.

 Despite the fact that it would have solved all of the First Nation’s problems while saving the province tens or even hundreds thousands of dollars, the government rejected the proposal.

 The Manitoba government has been practicing a politics of displacement with Lake St. Martin First Nation.
-Without providing meaningful consultation, the province decided to flood out the reserve in order to save some upstream cottagers and farmers with only an economic and recreational interest in the land.
+Without providing meaningful consultation, the province decided to drown the reserve in order to spare the city of Winnipeg from dealing with oncoming flood waters.

 Flooding Hope: The Lake St. Martin Story

 “Flooding Hope: The Lake St. Martin Story” was directed by Dr. Myrle Ballard and directed by Dr. Shirley Thompson.